acostasg/php-cron/README.md

 Implement a CRON replacement.
 The application must be able to take a configuration file (crontab style) and run commands on demand

-The cron file is in the pah:
+The cron file is in the path:
 ```
-src/CronBundle/Application/CronFiles
+src/CronBundle/Infrastucture/Repository/CronFiles/crontab
 ```

 # Docker